 - 11.2 The majority of the area falls into Flood Zone 2 (medium risk), with a small proportion of the area within Flood Zone 3 (high risk), (see Flood Zones plan, page 29).
 The north eastern area of Waterside is not at risk from fluvial sources.
 The canal corridor to the west of the area is located within Flood Zone 3.
-However, the plan showing flood zones does not take account of the flood defences. - 11.3 The Environment Agency supports the Local Plan site allocations in Waterside subject to appropriate site specific flood risk assessment and flood risk management solutions. - The River Trent is designated as a Main River.
+However, the plan showing flood zones does not take account of the flood defences. - 11.3 The Environment Agency supports the Local Plan site allocations in Waterside subject to appropriate site specific flood risk assessment and flood risk management solutions.
+Development in Flood Zone 2 should be mindful of the Environment Agency's standing advice.
+Development in Flood Zone 3 must incorporate increased flood mitigation measures. - The River Trent is designated as a Main River.
 Therefore, prior written consent is required from the Environment Agency (EA) for any works within 8 metres from the top of bank.
 The EA may wish for the 8 metres strip to be kept free of built development in order to safeguard their access to the River Trent for essential maintenance and flood risk management work.
-This should be incorporated into development layouts and taken into account when making assumptions about the amount of housing that can be accommodated on a site. - 11.5 The River Trent Flood Model was updated by the Environment Agency in 2016 and reflects the new climate change guidance.
+This should be incorporated into development layouts and taken into account when making assumptions about the amount of housing that can be accommodated on a site.

+11.5 The River Trent Flood Model was updated by the Environment Agency in 2016 and reflects the new climate change guidance.
 The Waterside falls within these modelled outlines and therefore where there is risk of flooding this will need to be considered in a site specific Flood Risk Assessment (FRA) for any proposed development.